 Vintage Industrial Interior Design: past and future converge to give us a timeless aesthetic filled with character and uniqueness.
 Now, to find the perfect vintage industrial interior design recipe for your home, dive into the details of five different and exquisite styles of vintage industrial interior design.
 While the industrial aesthetic favors exposed, raw, and imperfect features of industrial design (weathered wood, concrete, exposed bricks, and steel beams), vintage trends allow you to add specificity and contrast to this paradigm.
-Below are five vintage styles that might inspire you to mix-and-match design elements: steampunk, retro-futurist, romantic, haute couture, and Art Deco.
+Below are five vintage styles that might inspire you to mix-and-match design elements: steampunk, retro-futurist, romantic, haute couture, and Art Decor.
 Grab your inspiration board and take some notes!

 Vintage Industrial Interior Design Styles

 Steampunk produces a seamless effect with vintage industrial interior design since it is a style defined by the combination of technology and aesthetics.
 Drawing from the recent post-industrialization phase of the Victorian era, steampunk makes use of anachronistic technologies—at times, misshaped and reshaped in its copper gears as a key signature look.

 Industrial décor tends to rely on a neutral color palette—muted grays, browns, and blue-greens—not too unlike the steampunk universe.
 If anything, steampunk décor tends to appear in darker shades of copper, golden-brown, and silver.
 You’ll probably want to come up with a special color accent as relief from the sameness.
 But a comfy leather couch will be very en vogue with the style, and it is the ideal piece of vintage industrial furniture.
 Find color in wall hangings, photographs, and paintings—or even in the form of a distressed concrete wall with a coating of emerald green.